deltacoder2603/Stock_Predection_Model/README.md

-Here is the markdown code for your README.md:

 # Stock Prediction 📈 Analysis using Polynomial Regression Machine Learning Algorithm

 This repository contains Python code for conducting stock prediction analysis using **Polynomial Regression**, a powerful machine learning algorithm.
 The analysis involves fetching historical stock data through **yfinance**, preprocessing it using **Pandas** and **NumPy**, implementing a polynomial regression model, and visualizing the predictions using **Matplotlib**.